-Although this observation is interesting, it does not immediately yield a useful approach to solving the problem because MAP computations over a fully connected Markov random field are intractable.
+Returning to (4), although the equivalence between finding the MAP solution and minimizing the energy function is important, it does not immediately yield a useful approach to solving the problem because MAP computations over a fully connected Markov random field are intractable.
 The key idea in this paper is to approximate $U_T(f)$ in such a way that only a subset of all the pairwise cliques in the fully connected model is taken into account.
-This will eventually lead us to a Graphical Model that is tractable.
+This will eventually lead us to a graphical model that is tractable.
 However, the hallmark of the particular model that we will obtain is that its MAP solutions can be proven to be the same as those of the fully connected model in the noiseless case.
 This makes the "approximation" exact.

-IV.
-THE MODEL
+4 THE MODEL

-To construct a sparse alternative to the fully connected Graphical Model given in Eq.
-(4) we need to specify: (i) a set of potential functions that will define the function $\mathcal{D}$ ; and (ii) a connectivity pattern that will define the subset $C_2$ of edges on which we will define potentials.
+To construct a sparse alternative to the fully connected graphical model given in (4), we need to specify 1) a set of potential functions that will define the function \mathcal{D} and 2) a connectivity pattern that will define the subset C_2 of edges on which we will define potentials.